Q & A

 What does healing thinking mean?

-Healing thinking heals the wounds inflicted by an exclusive reliance on the Aristotelian laws of thought that we tend to take for granted (see
+Healing thinking heals the wounds inflicted by an exclusive reliance on the Aristotelian laws of thought that we tend to take for granted (ibid.).

 How do our ways of thinking relate to happiness?